zuazo/dovecot-cookbook/README.md

 Description
 ===========

-Installs and configures Dovecot.
+Installs and configures [Dovecot](http://www.dovecot.org/), open source IMAP and POP3 email server.

 Requirements
 ============

 ## Platform:

-The following platforms has been tested:
+This cookbook has been tested on the following platforms:

 * Centos >= 6.0
 * Debian >= 7.0